Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 CERTIFICATE

-As with other Summer Schools around the world, we will provide you with a certificate at the end of the experience.
-In order to be entitled to this certificate, you need to be present to all activities we organise.
+In order to be entitled to this certificate, you must be present to all activities we organise.
 Students who are not present to all activities without notice to teachers will not be entitled to a certificate.

 This certificate is a valid document that will prove you have attended the Summer School, but it does not afford you credits.
 The certificate is signed by the responsible Professor from the Chair of Spatial Planning and Strategy and estates the number of hours spent in the Summer School (approximately 150 hours of study, divided in 125 contact hours and 25 personal study hours).